-Adapting aspects of the new work environment to fit the needs of refugee employees will help support their integration.
+Adapting aspects of the new work environment to fit their needs and communicating these differences effectively will help support their integration.
 For example, consider:

-- Adjusting your uniform policies to accommodate cultural norms around appropriate clothing. - Reviewing your time off policy to ensure that refugee employees will be able to take adequate time off to celebrate religious holidays, attend any required immigration proceedings, etc. - Broadening managers' knowledge of cultural, religious and community activities that might be personally important to employees, like sharing an annual calendar of cultural holidays - Converting an office into a prayer room and allowing employees to take prayer breaks.
+- Adjusting your uniform policies to accommodate cultural norms around appropriate clothing. - Reviewing your time off policy to ensure that refugee employees will be able to take adequate time off to celebrate religious holidays, attend any required immigration proceedings, etc.